 The vertebrate paleontology collection is one of the largest in the Southeast.
 Research collections include over 20,000 specimens ranging from the Triassic to the Pleistocene.
 North American collection localities and faunas include: Eocene/Oligocene Badlands National Park, Eocene Central Georgia and Pleistocene Coastal Georgia, Plio-Pleistocene North-central Florida, and Triassic Petrified National Forest

 The algae collection contains more than 4,000 accessioned diatom slides (mostly freshwater and some coastal marine).
 The lab also contains dried and fluid preserved samples: 600 composite samples from Georgia, 100 samples from Georgia Barrier Islands, 200 samples from Western US streams.
 The algae collection is one of the most recently developed units at GCNHM.
 In addition to material collected as parts of research projects, samples are being sent in from around the world (Australia, Puerto Rico, Iceland, Bulgaria), including important vouchers for various water quality studies.

 The invertebrate paleontology collection consists of over 1,000 specimens of primarily North American Cambrian trilobites.
 Other specimens include trilobites from other localities around the world and other invertebrates.

-The ornithology collection consists approximately 800 specimens of skins, skeletons, nests and eggs of primarily North American species, many that can be found in Georgia.
+The ornithology collection consists of approximately 1,200 specimens of skins, skeletons, nests and eggs of primarily North American species, many that can be found in Georgia.
 Skins and skeletons are studied by students interested in bird systematics, fossil birds, avian biogeography, and morphology.

 GC’s fish collection consists of approximately 300-400 fluid preserved specimens from all regions of Georgia.